curtis86/spaceweather/README.md

 ## Notes

-From time to time, data measurements by ACE can include a bad or missing data record.
+From time to time, data measurements can include a bad or missing data record.
 In this case, the measurement will return 9999.

 ## Disclaimer